-The question isn’t, "Which is better: Shopify plus or headless Shopify?"
-It’s, "Where are you at on your e-commerce journey, and which platform will best meet those needs?"
-To understand when a headless e-commerce site is the right solution for you, it helps to understand how Shopify works.
+The question isn’t, “Which is better: Shopify plus or headless Shopify?”
+It’s, “Where are you at on your e-commerce journey, and which platform will best meet those needs?”
+Understanding when a headless e-commerce site is the right solution for you, it helps to understand how Shopify works.

 As more and more commerce shifts from physical retail to e-commerce, customers have an expectation that their favorite brands will have an online presence.
 For some, an Etsy shop or Amazon Marketplace offering is sufficient; however, those limit your ability to tell the story of why customers should choose you over someone else and limits your ability to tell the story of why you do what you do.